-1. At the local level, the Pastoral Council led the Paulist Center through 12 gatherings in the spring and summer of 2022 to solicit responses.
-(Here’s a brief explainer that the Pastoral Council used to define our goals during this process.)
-Here is a link to the 11-page summary we submitted to the Archdiocese of Boston on July 18, 2022.
+- The Pastoral Council led the Paulist Center Community through 12 gatherings in the spring and summer of 2022 to solicit responses.
+Here’s a brief explainer that they used to define our goals during this process.

-As people around the world will admit, it has been a messy, confusing, last-minute process.
-The Church has never attempted anything like this before, and the implementation plans have varied from parish to parish, from diocese to diocese, and from region to region.
+As people around the world admitted, the first year of the synod was a messy, confusing, last-minute process.
+The Church had never attempted anything like this before, and the implementation plans varied from parish to parish, from diocese to diocese, and from region to region.
 Nevertheless, this is the most consultative process that the Church has attempted in its nearly 2,000-year history.
-Fr.
-Rich has expressed hope in seeing people’s pain and concerns expressed so openly in official Church documents.
-Even 10 years ago, it is hard to believe that this would have happened!
-Healing begins by acknowledging our wounds.
-Let us pray that the Holy Spirit guides this process to its completion, and that the implementation of its goals reach fruition!

 On October 2022, Francis announced that the Synod would be extended by another year, so that the Church could be more deliberate in processing and listening.
 The Vatican issued a working document that summarized the regional documents, with the intent of guiding people on each continent hrough further discussion of the topics surfaced from around the world.

 - Here is the Vatican Working Document completed in October 2022.

 Each continent recently produced another document, with a format specifically requested by the Vatican, in preparation for a month-long meeting in Rome of representatives around the world in October 2023.

 - Here is the “North American” (Canada and the United States) final document of the continental phase, published in April 2023.